-I always order a case or two of water prior to my departure to have in my room upon my arrival.
+I always order a case or two of water prior to my departure which is in my room upon arrival.
 Surprisingly, water is difficult to come by once you board the ship, and you will have to purchase it individually by the bottle.
 A bulk pack is not available for order once you board the ship.

 Now, back to the important stuff…..the alcohol.
 I also pre-order my liquor and pop package to have in my room upon my arrival.
 Like with the water, once you board the ship, this option is not available.
 If you like to have a night-cap or pre-dinner drink, then I highly recommend that you take advantage of this option.

-In addition, most cruise lines allow one bottle of wine per person.
+In addition, most cruise lines allow each person to bring on one bottle of wine with them.
 Take advantage of this as the price of a bottle of wine on the ship is crazy expensive!

 3. Leave Your Clothes at Home

-We know as women that we always pack way too many clothes.
+We know as women (and most men) that we always pack way too many clothes.
 Here’s how I fix this problem.
 I lay out all of my clothes that I want to take and I then put half of them back into the drawer.
-Remember, you are going on a cruise, so an excessive amount of clothes are not required.
-In fact, if it is a Caribbean cruise that you are taking, you will be living in your bathing suit during most days.
+Remember, you are going on a cruise, so an excessive amount of clothes are not required, nor is there a lot of space in the cabins.
+In fact, if it is a Caribbean cruise that you are taking, you will be living in your bathing suit most days.
 With the exception of your bathing suit, you will need a change of clothes for dinner and the formal nights, if you choose to participate.

 When packing for your cruise, it is important to remember that what you pack in your carry-on is extremely important, as you want to begin to enjoy the cruise the minute you step onto the ship.
 When arriving at the cruise port, your luggage will be taken and delivered to your state-room at some point throughout your first day onboard.
 I’m sure you don’t want to be that spectator standing at the pool in your jeans and running shoes.
-Pack a bathing suit, cover-up, flip-flops, shorts and t-shirt and an outfit for dinner, if you plan on dining in the dining room.
-And it goes without saying, that all of your identification, travel documents, medication, etc. will be stowed away in your carry-on as well.
+Pack a bathing suit, cover-up, flip-flops, shorts and t-shirt and an outfit for dinner, if you plan on dining in the dining room, in your carry-on.
+It goes without saying that all of your identification, travel documents, medication, etc. will be stowed away in your carry-on as well.
 It is important to note that it may take quite awhile for your luggage to arrive and you want to have everything you will need during your first day onboard handy.

 4. Pre-Cruise Relaxation

 Embarkation day can be extremely exhausting, especially if you have to fly to the port city.
 It can easily be a 24 hour day, which is the case when I cruise.
 Since I want to be refreshed and enjoy every minute on the ship, I have made it a rule to fly to my port city the day before embarkation.
+With many flights being cancelled or delayed in this day and age, it is even more important that you arrive at your port city a day early.
 This will allow you to relax on the day of departure and provide you with a bit of time to adjust to the time change if there is one.

 Many hotels in the various port cities offer pre and post cruise packages.
 Shop around to find the package that best suits your needs.